This Chocolate Zucchini Cake Recipe is moist and rich with a deep chocolate flavor; you’d never guess it has 3 whole zucchinis!

 This Zucchini Chocolate Cake is full of flavor from ingredients like cocoa powder and cinnamon-orange black tea.
 If you have central air conditioning or are brave enough to bake in the heat, this cake is one worth making, especially if you have zucchini to use up.

 Pro Tip: If desired, add 1 cup semisweet chocolate chips or 1 cup chopped pecans or walnuts to the batter.

 Even though I wouldn’t consider this cake sinful (how can any food that has veggies be considered sinful?), it definitely does taste indulgent.
 Best of both worlds, perhaps?

-Here are a few other recipes for Chocolate Zucchini Cake from around the web that look pretty fabulous:
+Here are a few other recipes for Chocolate Zucchini Cake that look pretty fabulous:

 - 1 teaspoon fine salt

 - 3 cinnamon-orange black tea bags opened (optional)

 - 3 cups finely grated zucchini with juices about 715g or 3 medium zucchinis

 - 1 tablespoon pure vanilla extract

 - Preheat oven to 350F; grease a standard bundt cake pan with butter.